New SAT vs Old SAT: What’s the difference?

 38 Questions (Calculator)

-The Highlights of Each section
+Highlights of Each section

-Evidence based Reading & Writing
+- Evidence-based Reading & Writing

 The English section has been clubbed into one that would comprise of the comprehension as well as the grammar based questions.
 No more sentence completions and focus will be on multiple-meaning words.
 Passages will draw from significant historical or scientific documents – may include informational graphics, such as charts, also known as questions with supplements.
 The reading passages will include complex structure and vocabulary.
 The grammar or the writing part of the section would not have direct error identification questions rather it would be passage-based grammar – including punctuation.
 The writing section will also have at least one question with supplement.

 The other part of the test will be the quantitative aptitude/math section.
 More focus on application-based, multi-step questions.
 Higher-level math, including trigonometry.
 One set of “extended-thinking” grid-in questions (worth 4 points).
 Core math competencies (translating math into English and English into math) A deep understanding of the theories behind mathematical principles, such as building equations.
-The 2 sections are categorised as CALCULATOR AND NON-CALCULATOR sections where the former is of longer duration.
+The 2 sections are categorized as CALCULATOR AND NON-CALCULATOR sections where the former is of longer duration.

 The essay is optional (50 minutes, timed).
-Students will be provided a substantial passage (600–700 words) and will then be asked to analyse how the author built their argument; students will need to understand the techniques authors used to write persuasively.
+Students will be provided a substantial passage (600–700 words) and will then be asked to analyze how the author built their argument; students will need to understand the techniques authors used to write persuasively.